MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/step-2-create-an-application-definition-file-for-the-oracle-ebs-artifacts.md

 ---
+description: "Learn more about: Step 2: Create an application definition file for the Oracle E-Business Suite artifacts"
 title: "Step 2: Create an application definition file for the Oracle E-Business Suite artifacts | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"